MKM-03/dl-mental-health-classification/README.md

 # 🧠 DL Mental Health Classification

 ## A beginner-friendly deep learning project focused on **mental health classification**.
-Whether you're just getting started with AI or looking to understand how deep learning can be applied to real-world problems, this project will help you understand how to prepare data, preprocess data, create and train a DL model<br>
+Whether you're just getting started with AI or looking to understand how deep learning can be applied to real-world problems, this project will help you understand how to prepare data, preprocess data, create and train a DL model.<br>
 Below is how the project was approached:

 ### - **Data preparation**